WomenPlusPlus/deploy-impact-23-kpi-4/README.md

 The result is a web application: **Impact Tracker**, that helps you define KPIs and follow their progress.

-## How to run the app
+## How to build and run the app
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+In order to run the app on your local machine you just have to clone this project an the run the following commands:
+### `npm install`
+### `npm start`
+And that's it!

+## Users flow

 What you can do with this app depends on the role you have: economist or gatekeeper:
+* Gatekeepers
-* Gatekeepers can define KPIs and associate them with circles.
+  * can define KPIs and associate them with circles.
+  * can edit a specific KPI
+  * can delete a KPI
+  * can access Users page where they can see the table with all users and change their role
-* Economists can set values to their associated KPIs.
+* Economists
+  *  can see a table with KPIs to which values must be added
+  * can add a value to a KPI by opening the form which has clear explanations, validations and information for them to add the correct value
+  * once the value was submitted, the KPI will be added to the second table which is "KPIs History Record" where economists can see all the KPIs added in the past
+  * see the Tableau charts for the history record table

 ## References